ecarrera-13/-Basic-Employee-Onboarding-AD-RBAC-/README.md

 ## Key Accomplishments
 * Built NMG.com domain from scratch
+* Designed department-based OU structure (Finance, HR, IT, Operations)
-* Demonstrated adequate usage of access controls by implementing RBAC in the domain.
+* Demonstrated adequate usage of access controls by implementing RBAC with security groups mapped to each department.
+* Provisioned 20 user accounts with consistent naming conventions and attribute standards.
+* Diagnosed and resolved a multi-cause access issue (wrong OU + missing group membership)
+* Documented full incident resolution with root cause analysis
 * Gained hands-on experience with the tools and methodology I have learned about in theory throughout certification courses.
+* Completed my first IAM/security project